tyoo37/dendrocat/docs/index.rst

     >>> mastercatalog.so1
     <dendrocat.radiosource.RadioSource at 0x7f0c25f29fd0>

-The main purpose of the `~dendrocat.MasterCatalog` is to be a framework for photometry.
+The main purpose of the `~dendrocat.MasterCatalog` is as a framework for photometry.
 Photometry is done using `~dendrocat.aperture.Aperture` objects, which define the shape and behavior of the apertures used to photometer the sources in a catalog.

+The `~dendrocat.MasterCatalog` class performs photometry by taking an aperture and placing it over the locations of all the sources in its catalog.
+The apertures may also be scaled according to the FWHM of the source.

-An `~dendrocat.aperture.Aperture` can be made into an instance if you want to use fixed-dimension apertures---for example, a circular aperture with a constant radius of 15 pixels.
+An `~dendrocat.aperture.Aperture` should be made into an instance if you want to use fixed-dimension apertures---for example, a circular aperture with a constant radius of 15 pixels.

 .. code-block :: python